kwebio/kweb-docs/database.rst

 Other Databases
 ---------------

-Kweb doesn't require you to use Shoebox, you're free to use any database, either directly, or via a database abstraction layer of your choosing.
+Kweb doesn't require you to use Shoebox.
+You're free to use any database, either directly, or via a database abstraction layer such as `Exposed <https://github.com/jetbrains/Exposed>`_.

 Working Example
 ---------------